 - The West Coast Infrastructure Exchange (WCX) in the United States

 - Many health and education facilities in the United Kingdom

 Examples of the Private Sector

-Small, privately owned business form the greater part of the private sector.
-Despite this fact, this sector boasts a rich diversity of individuals, partnerships, and groups — from small mom and pop stores to multi-national conglomerates.
+Small, privately owned businesses form the greater part of the private sector.
+Despite this fact, this sector boasts a rich diversity of individuals, partnerships, and groups — from small mom-and-pop stores to multi-national conglomerates.

 Examples of organizations in the private sector include: